Contact:

 Forklifts

-Forklifts are central building blocks of reliable construction logistics—from concrete demolition through strip-out to natural stone extraction.
+Forklifts are central building blocks of reliable construction logistics – from concrete demolition through strip-out to natural stone extraction.
 They supply separation and cutting technology with operating supplies, transport attachments such as concrete demolition shears, rock and concrete splitters, or Darda hydraulic power units, and ensure material-flow-oriented removal of concrete, reinforcing steel, and natural stone blocks.
 When correctly selected and deployed, they support safe, efficient, and low-emission workflows in interior and exterior areas.
+Thought-through fleet sizing, clear role allocation in the process chain, and compliance with local emission and noise limits further increase productivity.

 Technical features and types